chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Data-Fundamentals-Notes.md

-  - Use these principals to improve DP veracity (how trustworthy it is) and value Try and push for a culture change of collaboration and standardisation accross squads Being a better data steward as a guardian for accuracy, integrity, timeliness
+  - Use these principals to improve DP veracity (how trustworthy it is) and value Try and push for a culture change of collaboration and standardisation accross squads Being a better data steward as a guardian for accuracy, integrity, timeliness Ensuring we cover all the types of data testing (Horizontal Tesing, Historical Analysis, Rule Base Testing, Statistical Testing).
+Aim to introduce tool like Pandas to the squad.